Whoever is content with the world, and who profits from its lack of justice, does not want to change it.

 Meaning

-“Whoever is content with the world, and who profits from its lack of justice, does not want to change it.” presents a viewpoint centered on happiness.
-It implies that happiness is found in simple moments and encourages us to remember that happiness is shaped by mindset.
+In the quote “Whoever is content with the world, and who profits from its lack of justice, does not want to change it.,” the emphasis is on happiness.
+It highlights the thought that happiness is found in simple moments while implying that happiness is shaped by mindset.

 Theme